The Petigru Review – 2014 Submission Guidelines

-The Petigru Review-2013 will feature the best writing of SCWW members in three categories: fiction (including flash fiction), creative nonfiction and poetry.
-Submissions may be sent between March 1, 2013, and April 30, 2013.
+The Petigru Review-2014 will feature the best writing of SCWW members in three categories: fiction (including flash fiction), creative nonfiction and poetry.
+Submissions may be sent between March 1, 2014, and April 30, 2014.

-The judged competition is open to SCWW members who have paid their dues by April 30, 2013.
+The judged competition is open to SCWW members who have paid their dues by April 30, 2014.
 There is no other entry fee.
-Please contact Jim McFarlane, Membership Chair, at firstname.lastname@example.org if you have any questions about your membership status.
+Please contact Jim McFarlane, Membership Chair, at email@example.com if you have any questions about your membership status.
 New members are always welcome.
-If you wish to submit your work and are not a member, contact email@example.com and pay dues.

 Each member may submit up to 3000 words of fiction, (a single story cannot be longer than 2500 words), and/or up to 2000 words of nonfiction, and/or 80 lines of poetry.
 Each member is free to divide up the total word- or line-count in each category among multiple submissions, so long as these length limits are observed when all submissions are added together.
 Submissions that exceed the length limit in any category or in total will be disqualified.

 For example, a member might submit two short stories of 1,500 words each, four nonfiction pieces of 500 words each, and eight 10-line poems.
 But if that same member exceeded the word count in a category or the poetry line-count, all of his or her submissions would be disqualified.

 With the exception of work previously published in The Quill, only unpublished work is eligible.
 Simultaneous submissions are permitted as long as the author immediately notifies the editor of The Petigru Review when a piece has been accepted elsewhere.